 Physical fitness is important for astronauts as humans were not designed to live in space.
 Understanding how our bodies change during long term space travel is very important and was a key study when Scott Kelly spent a year in space.
 Having a twin and fellow astronaut, Mark Kelly, allowed for NASA to conduct a genetic study on the effects of long duration space travel.
 His book is a great read as are the preliminary findings about the Twin Study.

-So if you are in the San Francisco Bay area, I say sign up for it!
+So if you are in the San Francisco Bay area (or around Duke University now too), I say sign up for it!
 They are working on expanding the program, but it is a great opportunity to find out a little more about your health and contribute to human health studies in general.
 They are looking for a very diverse set of people to get a true baseline of human health.
-If you are worried about the physical and experience, don’t be!
+If you are worried about the physical and experience, don't be!
 The staff was friendlier and more helpful than any medical staff I have ever encountered!
 I feel like they would make even the most nervous person completely comfortable and ensure it is an enjoyable experience.
 I personally hope that my data contributes to great health breakthroughs both here on this planet and others!